Kobe-mike/airbnb-clone-project/README.md

         Automated workflows for testing, building, and deploying code changes to ensure fast, reliable, and repeatable delivery to production environments.

 # Database Design
     Users
         Represents all users of the platform including property owners and guests.
         Important Fields:

         id: Unique identifier for the user.
         name: Full name of the user.
         email: User's email address (used for login).
         role: Specifies if the user is a host or guest.
         created_at: Timestamp of when the user registered.

         Relationships:
         A user can list multiple properties.
         A user can make multiple bookings.
         A user can write multiple reviews.

     Properties
         Represents a real estate listing available for booking.

         Important Fields:
         id: Unique identifier for the property.
         owner_id: Foreign key to the Users table (host).
         title: Name of the property.
         location: Address or city of the property.
         price_per_night: Cost per night.

         Relationships:
         A property belongs to a user (host).
         A property can have many bookings.
         A property can have multiple reviews.

     Bookings
         Represents a reservation made by a guest for a property.

         Important Fields:
         id: Unique identifier for the booking.
         user_id: Foreign key to the guest (User).
         property_id: Foreign key to the Property.
         start_date: Check-in date.
         end_date: Check-out date.

         Relationships:
         A booking belongs to a user (guest).
         A booking is linked to one property.
         A booking can have one payment record.

     Reviews
         Allows users to leave feedback on properties after a stay.

         Important Fields:
         id: Unique identifier for the review.
         user_id: Foreign key to the reviewer.
         property_id: Foreign key to the reviewed property.
         rating: Numerical rating (e.g., 1–5).
         comment: Optional text feedback.

         Relationships:
         A review belongs to a user.
         A review is linked to one property.

     Payments
         Tracks payment details related to a booking.

         Important Fields:
         id: Unique payment record identifier.
         booking_id: Foreign key to the Booking.
         amount: Total payment amount.
         payment_status: e.g., pending, completed, failed.
         timestamp: Date and time of payment.

         Relationships:
         A payment belongs to one booking.
         Entity Relationships Summary:
         User ⇨ Property: One-to-Many
         User ⇨ Booking: One-to-Many
         Property ⇨ Booking: One-to-Many
         Property ⇨ Review: One-to-Many
         Booking ⇨ Payment: One-to-One

+    API Documentation
+        The backend APIs are documented using the OpenAPI standard to promote clarity and ease of integration for third-party developers.
+Both REST and GraphQL endpoints are available, with Django REST Framework supporting structured CRUD operations and GraphQL providing more flexible data querying.

+    User Authentication
+        Users can register, log in, and manage their profiles via endpoints like /users/ and /users/{user_id}/.
+This feature ensures secure access control and personalized experiences for guests and hosts.

+    Property Management
+        Through endpoints such as /properties/ and /properties/{property_id}/, users (hosts) can create, update, retrieve, and delete property listings.
+This feature enables hosts to manage their rentals and guests to browse available properties.

+    Booking System
+        The booking feature allows users to reserve properties, manage their bookings, and handle check-in/check-out information.
+Endpoints like /bookings/ and /bookings/{booking_id}/ enable smooth interaction between guests and hosts.

+    Payment Processing
+        Payment transactions are handled securely through the /payments/ endpoint.
+This feature ensures that users can pay for bookings efficiently and that transactions are tracked and validated.

+    Review System
+        Guests can leave feedback on properties via /reviews/ and /reviews/{review_id}/.
+This fosters trust within the platform by allowing users to share experiences and hosts to improve their service based on reviews.

+    Database Optimizations
+        The system implements indexing on frequently queried fields for faster data access and uses caching to reduce database load and enhance performance.
+These optimizations ensure the platform remains responsive under heavy usage.